ssp4all/Matrix-Multiplication-and-Transpose/README.md

 # REPO: Source code for matrix multiplication and transposition in C++

+## Directory structure
+- main.cpp -
+    A driver function which imports header file to perform matrix operations.
+- mat.hpp -
+    Header file with source code for matrix multiplication and transpose.

 ## Installation
 - Make sure you have a C++ compiler
 - Above source code is tested on